Contributor: Caroline Coker

 1 medium fennel bulb, halved, very thinly sliced (can use mandolin)

 2 shallots thinly sliced

 3 garlic cloves, minced

-1 6-ounce container cherry tomatoes, halved (heirloom if available)
+1 6-ounce container cherry tomatoes, halved (summer or heirloom even better if available)

 2 tablespoons Pernod

 4 tablespoons chopped fresh parsley, divided